Research

 Working Papers

 I study the optimal design of ratings to motivate agent investment in quality when transfers are unavailable.
 The principal designs a rating scheme that maps the agent’s quality to a (possibly stochastic) score.
 The agent has private information about his ability, which determines his cost of investment, and chooses the quality level.
 The market observes the score and offers a wage equal to the agent’s expected quality.
-For example, a school incentivizes learning through a grading policy to disclose the student’s quality to the job market.
+For example, a school incentivizes learning through a grading policy that discloses the student’s quality to the job market.

-Consumers of positional goods care about their relative positions in the consumption of the goods, so allocating an item to one buyer has externalities on others.
+I study the optimal allocation of positional goods with externalities and one-sided transfers.
+Because consumers care about their relative positions in consumption, allocating an item to one buyer has externalities on others.
 Using a mechanism design approach, I characterize the externalities by a feasibility condition.
-I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyers type distribution is regular.
+I find the revenue-maximizing mechanism excludes some low types and fully separates the rest if and only if the buyer’s type distribution satisfies Myerson's regularity.
 The seller can guarantee at least half the maximal revenue by offering one level of positional goods, and the approximation can be arbitrarily close if the buyer’s type distribution is sufficiently concave.
 Moreover, if the distribution has an increasing (decreasing) failure rate, total pooling (full separation) without exclusion maximizes the consumer surplus, and the consumer surplus is decreasing (increasing) in the number of positional good levels.
 Applications include education, priority services, luxury goods, and organizational design.

 Work in Progress